kaz-mintan/teensy_prog/main_2nd/firmware/readme.md

 	- read_ir/ is just to read single ir sensor value with only teensy board

+	- sma_keep/ to keep for seconds input pwm to sma

 	- serial_ir/ is to read single ir sensor and send the data with serial com

 # for sma actuator